Armored military vehicle runs over Venezuelan protester

 The truck rolled over 22-year-old Pedro Michell Yaminne.
 The moment was captured on video by a journalist.

 Interior and justice minister Nestor Reverol told reporters this week that the "lamentable" incident was under investigation.
 Referring to the protesters as "terrorists," Reverol said that moments before Yaminne was run over, demonstrators hurled a Molotov cocktail at the armored vehicle, opened the side door and "brutally assaulted" the driver.
+He showed a video of the assault to make his point.

 Yaminne barely survived, his mother, Maria, told CNN.